 Addiction is often paired with mental health disorders.
 You may learn that you have one as you start working through addiction treatment.
 Yet, you may be unsure what steps to take to manage both conditions and find your way forward to living a healthy and happy life.
 Here’s the good news.
-Our team at Crestview Recovery will provide you with the tools to manage both mental health disorders and addiction.
+Our team at Crestview Recovery will provide you with the dual diagnosis treatment you need to manage both mental health disorders and addiction.

 Why Do Mental Health Disorders and Addiction Happen Together?